younata/younata.github.io/about.md

 permalink: /about/
 ---

-I'm Rachel, an OSX, iOS, and Robotics developer.
-I build little utilities for iOS that scratch my itches, and I build robots or other hardware projects whenever those itches need to get scratch.
+I'm Rachel.
+In my day job, I work as a consultant for Pivotal Labs.
+In my free time, I build iOS utilities, and electric vehicles.

 I have a list of current projects [here](/projects/)